wyriwyd/wyriwyd/README.md

 ```

 ## Usage
+To generate markdown documentation, run the `wyriwydzard` command.
+After entering the name of the document to generate, keep entering your commands in the prompt.
+A bare-bones tutorial will be
+generated in markdown, which you can expand with explanations of the commands.

 To test existing markdown documentation, just run the `wyriwyd-test` command over the markdown file.
 Note if the commands in the documentation assume you will be in a given directory, then you should `cd` there first.
 ```bash
 cd examples/